-Every day our inboxes are filled with emails — event promotions, webinar invites, newsletters, coupons, daily deals, password resets, and more.
+Every day our inboxes are filled with trade show marketing emails — event promotions, webinar invites, newsletters, coupons, daily deals, password resets, and more.
 It’s a lot to sift through, let alone open.

 Now put yourself in a trade show attendee’s shoes.
 They’re bombarded with emails to both their personal addresses and work accounts, dramatically increasing the chances those emails are ignored — or worse, deleted.